 - to assess a situation

-From my perspective, when I render judgment, I most likely believe that I am merely assessing a situation.
-But from the perspective of the person who is being judged for their actions and words (or lack of actions and words in a certain situation), I may be condemning.
+When I render judgment, I most likely believe that I am merely assessing a situation.
+But from the perspective of the person who is being judged for their actions and words (or lack of actions and words), I may be condemning.

-Admit you are not all-knowing and start expanding your mind (and heart)
+Admit I’m not all-knowing and start expanding my mind (and heart)

-Though I realize that I need to assess to make a prompt decision and possibly protect myself, harsh judgment can distance me from other people.
+Though I realize that I need to assess to make a prompt decision and possibly protect myself, wayward judgment can distance me from other people.
+I don’t want to push people away intentionally or unintentionally.
 So, I considered specific actions that could improve judgment and transform relationships:

-The more conversations you have with people of different backgrounds, whether educational, geographical, social, economic, or ethnic, the deeper understanding you can gain about a variety of subjects.
-If you are ready and eager to listen to other people, you are more likely to meet people with fascinating careers, family histories, research projects, etc.
+The more conversations I have with people of different backgrounds, whether educational, geographical, social, economic, or ethnic, the deeper understanding I gain about a variety of subjects.
+In addition, when I’m eager and able to listen, I’m more likely to discover that acquaintances and even people I thought I knew well have untold fascinating careers, personal stories, family histories, research projects, and more.

-For example, during a post-ride get-together after a recent weekday bike ride, one of the cyclists asked the others what circumstances allowed them to get out during the normal workweek.
+As a simple example, during a lunch gathering after a recent weekday bike ride, one of the cyclists asked the others what circumstances allowed them to get out during the normal workweek.
 You may have thought everyone was unemployed or retired.
 However, the responses revealed interesting professions: a former IT specialist turned bartender/instructor; an executive assistant to a pastor with days off during the week; a freelance writer; a flight nurse; a physician; and an artist.

-Further, you can work with friends and acquaintances to challenge common misconceptions.
-You might pose questions about conventional wisdom in this person’s field, and gain insights into how to best apply and modify your initial judgment based on a framework of decision making.
+Further, I can engage friends and acquaintances to help me challenge common misconceptions.
+I might pose questions about conventional wisdom in another person’s field of expertise and gain insights that lead to deeper understanding of the world.

-Expand your base of knowledge, beyond superficial understanding.
-This process may involve reading books; broadening your consumption of media (whether news, commentary, or entertainment); or taking part in new experiences.
+To get better at assessments, I can expand my base of knowledge.
+This process may involve reading books; broadening my consumption of media (whether news, commentary, or entertainment); or taking part in new experiences.